JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 My dad came into my room to watch me play the game.
 “Oh, it looks good!” he said in that way parents who care—but don’t care—do.

+“Yeah,” I said as I stared at the screen and played the game.

+***

+Soon enough, I started to play that game every day after school as if it was a homework assignment.

+This went on for weeks and—in my mind—I was getting better at it with each new play.

+***

+Soon enough, the weekend of the Atari contest came around.
+I barely slept the night before, but still felt rested and excited.

+“Big day!” my dad said as we both got ready to head into “The City” and enter the contest.

 ***

 *Winning an Atari Centipede Contest at Macy’s (c) Copyright by Jack Szwergold; written on August 12, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*